-9 Visually Stunning Places You Must Visit in the Margaret River Region, Australia
+9 Visually Stunning Places You Must Visit in the Margaret River Region in Western Australia

 Sydney and Melbourne are arguably the most popular destinations in Australia for international visitors, but did you know that Western Australia is the biggest state?
 It accounts for approximately a third of Australia’s land mass but receives a fraction of the number of international visitors that Sydney and Melbourne receive every year.
 According to Tourism Research Australia, Sydney and Melbourne received a combined 6.1 million international visitors in the year ending December 2016.
 The entire state of Western Australia welcomed about 953,000 – how disproportionate is that?!